Dr. Edward R Altherr, DMD, MS,PA

 Headgear

-Headgear is used to treat patients whose teeth are in an overbite with the upper jaw forward of the lower jaw, or an "underbite" with the lower jaw forward of the upper jaw.
-Depending on a patient’s certain problem and their cooperation, headgear is still a very effective orthodontic appliance.
+Headgear is used to treat patients whose teeth are in an overbite, with the upper jaw forward of the lower jaw, or an underbite with the lower jaw forward of the upper jaw.
+Headgear gently "pulls" on your teeth to restrict further forward growth of your upper teeth and jaw.

 herbst appliance